The Bleemeo solution uses an agent running on your system. Even though the agent

 Our package repository is signed with the following GPG key:

 The agent works with your native packaging tools.
-For CentOS the agent
+For Fedora, the agent

 uses rpm packages.

-Bleemeo Panel, click on “Connect your first server to Bleemeo platform” and add them to /etc/glouton/conf.d/30-install.conf:
+The agent needs your credentials.
+Get them from the Bleemeo Panel by clicking “Connect your first server to Bleemeo platform”, then add them to /etc/glouton/conf.d/30-install.conf:

 Before installing the Bleemeo agent, please check that you meet the system requirements.

-By default when installing the Bleemeo agent, it will immediately start
+By default, when installing the Bleemeo agent, it immediately starts

-and register itself with the Bleemeo Cloud platform.
-However this is not wanted when the Bleemeo agent
+and registers itself with the Bleemeo Cloud platform.
+However, this is not desired when the Bleemeo agent

-is installed while creating a cloud image (for example an AMI with AWS).
+is installed while creating a cloud image (for example an AMI on AWS).
 In this case

 the agent should only start and register once the image is used to create a new machine.

-To address this use case, the installation script allows to install the Bleemeo agent
+To address this use case, the installation script lets you install the Bleemeo agent

 Take the wget [...] | sh command and add &cloudimageCreation=1 to the parameters.

-The Agent is installed but won’t start while still running on the same machine.
+The agent is installed but will not start while running on the same machine.
 It will only start and register

 itself for each new machine created from the image.